NATS Membership for Collaborative Pianists

 A Message From NATS Member Margo Garrett

-This past summer, Donna Loewy and Elvia Pucinelli and I were most pleased to be asked by the National Association of Teachers of Singing to integrate the work of our collaborative pianist colleagues more fully into the organization with our multiple presentations at the 53rd National Conference in Boston (see videos below!).
+Several years ago, Donna Loewy and Elvia Pucinelli and I were most pleased to be asked by the National Association of Teachers of Singing to integrate the work of our collaborative pianist colleagues more fully into the organization with our multiple presentations at the 2014 NATS National Conference. (see videos below).

-Although NATS has long admitted collaborative pianists and coaches into membership and currently counts approximately 50 collaborative pianists among its membership, this summer’s events marked the beginning of our efforts to continually create dedicated professional development opportunities within NATS specifically for collaborative pianists as well as build a stronger community among all those who work with singers to develop their abilities to the fullest extent.
-Our conversations this summer have brought about some exciting possibilities for the future and we want to invite you to help us shape those future efforts by joining us.
+NATS has long admitted collaborative pianists and coaches into membership, which has increased from 50 collaborative pianist members in 2014 to more than 100 today.
+Our efforts continually create dedicated professional development opportunities within NATS specifically for collaborative pianists as well as build a stronger community among all those who work with singers to develop their abilities to the fullest extent.
+These developments have brought about exciting possibilities for the future.

 - Integrating the work of a collaborative pianist master teacher into the acclaimed NATS Intern Program